cscheid/ieeevis.org/content/info/open-practices/arxiv-first-time-user.md

 **Compilation error that mentions "00README.XXX":** You might get a compilation error from arXiv's TeX compiler due to a clash between arXiv's `HyperTeX` package with a few style and class files.
 If that's the case, this will be highlighted in the error logs.
 You can add a new file named `00README.XXX` and add the text `nohypertex` in it to address this issue.

 **Other common mistakes:** There are a few other issues that can make the autocompiler break.
 [This guidance](https://arxiv.org/help/faq/mistakes) on arXiv highlights those common mistakes and your issue might be mentioned in there as well.

-### Note-2: Overleaf users

-**When creating a submission:** If you are using Overleaf, the easiest way to prepare a submission is to use the "*Submit*" button on Overleaf and scroll down to arXiv, download a zip file with all the needed files for your paper, and then click on the *Submit* button that takes you directly to arXiv pages with a new submission created.
-You can then follow Step-3 and onwards in the main guidance.

-Alternatively, Overleaf provides you a zip file for streamlining your arXiv submission by providing this `.zip` file available for download.
-You can simply download the `.zip` file and it will have all the files needed, including the `.bbl` file for the references.

-**When revising a submission (i.e., following Step-5):** Overleaf does not offer a "*resubmit*" button.
-You will need to download a `zip` file and replace the files on arXiv that has changed following the above guidance on **Step-5**.